 How to apply Agile project management principles to your work

-You’ve created a great work plan, all the parts are in place, and you’re ready to go.
+You’ve created a terrific work plan, all the parts are in place, and you’re ready to go.
 The only problem?
 Things hardly ever go as planned.
-That’s why Agile project management doesn’t try to plan them, or, at least, not exactly.
-Project management is a vital skill for everyone in the workplace, and Agile project management is a great tool to add to your kit.
+That’s why Agile project management doesn’t try to prepare them, or at least not exactly.

-Agile project management is perfect for projects with many variables, or with end results that are hard to identify from the start.
-This strategy recognizes that things are likely to change, and sometimes having one fully built plan from the start isn’t feasible.
-Instead, you’ll plan each phase of the project as you go and have a better understanding of its goals and needs.
+Agile project management is perfect for projects with many variables or results that are hard to identify from the start.
+This strategy recognizes that things are likely to change, and sometimes, having one fully built plan from the beginning isn’t feasible.

 Agile project management project kick-off

 First, you need to scope out the project.
 Start with identifying the end goal.
-Next, outline what you think the key steps are along the way.
+Next, outline what you think are the key steps along the way.
 Let’s say you’re given the task to develop and implement a new process for handling building maintenance requests.
 Your list of key tasks may look something like this:

 Identify your key phases

-That’s a pretty good list, but it’s going to be hard to fill out right in detail.
-After all, you don’t know what the new process is going to be, so you can’t begin to guess how you’ll implement it and roll it out to other employees.
-This list is a guideline, not a clear-cut walkthrough.
-Instead, what you want to do is group these tasks as phases.
-So your list might look like this instead.
+That’s a pretty good list, but it will be hard to fill out in detail.
+After all, you don’t know the new process, so you can’t begin to guess how you’ll implement it and roll it out to other employees.

 Develop phase one in detail

-Now that everything is broken down into larger chunks, you’ll start to outline the details for the first phase only.
-Determine what you need to do and when it needs to be done.
-Background research might include looking at maintenance request surveys, seeking out feedback from users, researching best practices online, and more.
-It might also include highlighting the key problems that came out of your research and the basic criteria your new process should meet.
+Background research might include reviewing maintenance request surveys, seeking feedback from users, researching best practices online, and more.
+It should also highlight the key problems from your research and the basic criteria your new process should meet.

 Assign deadlines

-Deadlines in Agile project management can be a bit more variable than other methods.
-In some cases, you may not have a tight end deadline in mind.
 If that’s the case, then you can simply identify the deadline for phase one and create any sub-deadlines as needed, based on how long you think those tasks will take.

-However, you may have a tighter deadline that needs to be met.
-In that case, you’ll need to work back from the deadline to determine how much time to commit to each phase.
 Remember that these phases may change, so this is really only an estimate.
 Still, determine how much time should be set aside for each phase and note those dates next to each phase.
 Try to leave some buffer room so that if certain tasks take longer than expected, you can still meet the deadline.

 Tracking the project with Agile project management